airalab/robonomics-wiki/docs/robonomics-hass-integration.md

 <robo-wiki-picture src="home-assistant/integration-setup.png" />

 First of all you need to create config for your dashboard.
-For this open your Home Assistant dashboard and at the right top corner press "edit dashboard" button.
+For this open your Home Assistant dashboard and at the right top corner press "Edit Dashboard" button (a pencil).
+In the opened pop-up, click on the three dots icon and select the "Take Control" button:

 <robo-wiki-picture src="home-assistant/take-control.png" />

-and then press "TAKE CONTROL".
+Press "Take Control" one more time:

 <robo-wiki-picture src="home-assistant/take-control2.png" />